Table of Contents

 - 12 months medical experience after full GMC registration (or equivalent post licensing experience), and evidence to commence specialty training in the form of a Certificate of Readiness to Enter Specialty Training.

 The 12 months experience required must not only be from the UK.
 Your medical experience back in your home country will also be counted.
 Certificate of Readiness to Enter Specialty Training was previously knows as alternate certificate of foundation competence.
-The form for 2020 can be found here.

 When is the time to apply for IMT?